Joekd1/neovim/README.md

 - Gruvbox: The chosen color scheme.
 Some ovverrides are made to improve the visibility of comments and line numbers.
 - mini.statusline: A simple lightweight status line.
 - oil.nivm : Edit filesystem files like any neovim buffer.
+- nvim-treesitter: For more efficient syntax aware highlighting, indentation, selection and more.
+- nvim-treesitter-textobjects: Syntax aware text-objects for moving, changing and perform vim actions.